 It also can be inaccessible even in summer, as it’s around the same height as the lake and can have dangerous hard packed snow (névé) in the couloirs.

-If you walk from the Flégère mid station (1913m), it’s a straightforward walk on an easy trail but with a climb of around 500m.
 You can either walk directly there or via Lac Cheserys, which is rather longer but also slightly easier, on a wide track for part of the way.
+Lac Cheserys is itself a very beautiful spot.

 To go from Tré-le-Champ makes it into a beautiful full day for those who’d like more of a challenge.

 Walk through a lovely open larch forest which is good place to see wildlife, and then take one of two variants.
-Either via the Aiguillette d’Argentiere, which takes you past a beautiful climbing crag, or the easier route via Chalets des Cheserys.
+Either via the Aiguillette d’Argentiere, which takes you past a spectacular climbing crag, or the easier route via Chalets des Cheserys.
 NB There are laddered sections on the Aiguillette variant, it is recommended for experienced and fit walkers only.
 Here’s my separate page covering this walk.

 When to go

-Autumn and Winter
+Autumn

 Food